MISSION AND PRINCIPLES GOVERNING THE ORGANIZATION OF AIA-ARBIT-40

 - The Co-Chairs shall be selected through the following procedure:

-- The outgoing Co-Chairs shall shortlist at least 6 candidates (or less, if less than 6 candidatures have been received), based on criteria of merit, competence, prior involvement in the activities of AIA-ArbIt-40, regional and gender diversity, and balance of different professional backgrounds.
-The shortlisted candidates may include, but shall not be limited to, interested candidates from the outgoing Executive Committee.
+- The outgoing Co-Chairs shall shortlist at least 8 candidates (or less, if less than 8 candidatures have been received), based on criteria of merit, competence, prior involvement in the activities of AIA-ArbIt-40, regional and gender diversity, and balance of different professional backgrounds.

 - The new Co-Chairs shall be elected through a vote open to all individuals who are members of AIA-ArbIt-40.

-- Subject to the requirements specified in the next sentence aimed at ensuring gender balance, continuity, and renewal, the 3 candidates receiving the highest number of votes shall be elected as Co-Chairs.
-The voting system shall ensure that there shall be (i) no more than 2 Co-Chairs of the same gender, and (ii) at least 1, but no more than 2, Co-Chairs selected amongst the members of the outgoing Executive Committee.
+- Subject to the requirements specified in the next sentence aimed at ensuring gender balance, continuity, and renewal, the 5 candidates receiving the highest number of votes shall be elected as Co-Chairs.
+The voting system shall ensure that there shall be (i) no more than 3 Co-Chairs of the same gender, (ii) at least 1 Co-Chair selected amongst the members of the outgoing Executive Committee, and (iii) at least 1 Co-Chair selected amongst non-members of the outgoing Executive Committee.

 - The outgoing Co-Chairs shall remain available for the 6 months following the election of the new Co-chairs to ensure continuity in the management of AIA-ArbIt-40.

-- The new Co-Chairs shall select the Executive Committee members through an open call for candidatures, taking into account the criteria specified at § III.3, second bullet point, above.
+- The new Co-Chairs shall select the Executive Committee members through an open call for candidatures, taking into account the criteria specified at § III.3, third bullet point, above.